anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 # 2.4.
 Writing tests only to consume
 When you read or consume from a topic you can verify the record(s) from the topics.
-Here you can validate/assert some of the metadata too, but most of the times you only need to deal with the records only(not the metadata).
+Here you can validate/assert some of the metadata too, but most of the times you might only need to deal with the records only(not the metadata).

 e.g.
 ```java